mazambaloch7/Flutter_NoteBook_24/README.md

 implement the action on the button....like on the demo app...show and hide action

 so design is completed ...
-thanks for watching
+thanks for watching  my code

 ### EP 1352-1353
-This is 2nd part of this series.. thanks for watching and see you in the next videos
+This is 2nd part of this series.. thanks for watching and see you in the

 ### EP 1351-1353
-in this ui we create the three video

-next part will be in next video

 - Cargo Shipping Mobile Version